 Available for pure or recycled paper fiber, Aquabond:

 - Guarantees quality adhesion of the plies even at high speed

 - Provides efficiency comparable to adhesive-based ply bonding

 - Cuts production expenses by completely eliminating adhesives

-The Web Tuck system allows for initial core pick-up without adhesive.
-Web Tuck technology is available on Perini Horizon S8 rewinder to make production sustainable, less messy and wasteful, and more cost-efficient.
+The Web Tuck system allows for initial core pick-up without the use of adhesive.
+Production is more sustainable and cost-efficient while also less messy and wasteful.

-The Tail Sealer 563 is the Fabio Perini tail sealing system that joins the tail to the roll using mechanics instead of adhesive.
+The Tail Sealer Model 563 includes a tail-sealing solution that joins the tail to the roll using mechanics instead of adhesive.
 This glue-free technology: